azat-co/fullstack-javascript/chapter1/chapter1.md

 const newStr = "abcde".substr(1,2) // newStr is bc
 ```

-In JavaScript, double quotes `"` don't have any special power.
-In my opinion, we should get rid of single quotes and just use double quotes because it will remove a lot of arguments what quotes to use.
+In JavaScript, double quotes don't have any special power in addition to defining strings unlike other languages where double quotes signify interpolation.
+In my opinion, we should get rid of single quotes and just use double quotes because it will remove a lot of arguments about what quotes to use.
 Typically, developers prefer single quotes because then they can use double quotes inside for HTML attributes values.
-The downside is that you can't use apostrophe inside of a single quote string unless you escape it with a slash `\`.
+The downside is that you can't use an apostrophe inside of a single quote string unless you escape it with a backslash (`\`).

 ```js
 'it\'s crazy' // valid string
 'it's crazy' // INVALID string
 ```

 For convenience, JavaScript automatically wraps string primitives with String object methods.
-This is why primitives strings have fancy methods like `substr` too.
-The triple equals will return false though.
-String objects and string primitives are not quite the same (https://developer.mozilla.org/enUS/docs/JavaScript/Reference/Global_Objects/String\#Distinction_between_string_primitives_and_String_objects).
+This is why string primitives have fancy methods like `substr` too.
+The triple equals will return false though, because `String` objects and string primitives are not the same types.

 ### RegExp Object